ampproject/amp.dev/_get_started/technical_overview.md

 Third-party JS likes to use synchronous JS loading.
 They also like to `document.write` more sync scripts.
-For example, If you five ads, and each does three sync loads, with a 1 second latency connection, you’re in 18 seconds of load time just for JS loading.
+For example, if you have five ads, and each does three sync loads with a 1 second latency connection, you’re in 18 seconds of load time just for JS loading.